mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 Nardi and Kaptelinin outline the activity theory (AT) as a series of foundational concept which form the base for wider theories [@kaptelinin_acting_2009; @wertsch_concept_1981], namely: object-orientedness, tool mediation, hierarchical structure of activity, ongoing development of activity  development, and psychological internalisation and externalisation.

+While this study is on community activity, some of the concepts and tools of AT inherit meaning from a tradition of exploring personal psychology and thus a clarification of the terms used in a community setting is helpful.
+To help make this process more concrete, at times I will give examples related to the context of this study.

+Before outlining these concepts a short history places them in context.

  <!-- NOTE USE THIS AS A BASE - kaptelinin_activity_nodate Activity Theory: Basic Concepts and Applications A summary of a tutorial given at the East West HCI 95 Conference
  -->

 <!-- NOTE - Brief history before going into detail? -->

+### History in brief

 Vygotsky drew on marxist conceptions of activity to describe the importance of mediation via objects and concepts by the learning subject to active an objective (object) [@luriia1976cognitive].